appleschaussaa/password-generator/README.md

 ​
 ## Acknowledgments

 There were a good amount of support that helped me get this far on the project.
 The instructer and TAs have been a huge help in class and office hours.
 All the online resources and forums discussing problems and ideas on how to fix were nice to stumble upon.
 The roadmap in the modules gave an almost endless amount of topics to read through.
-Also my sister-in-law is in the field and was able to offer some help and resources that could offer guidance.
+As mentioned in the What I Learned Section, I had problems with making changes locally and conflicting with the repo changes, the TAs were very helpful with that issue.